turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 NOTE: In real life giving a dumb proxy object a save method is probably *not* what you want.
-After everything is working, it would be good to change the controller so that it calls the RatingRepository.save, passing it the object.
+After everything is working, it would be good to change the controller so that it calls the RatingsRepository.save, passing it the object.
 Because we're going to need to work against both a proxy and a real object, that's going to get messy, so we're introducing this ugly thing first.